 liters of water you should aim to drink each day.
 Not only is water essential for nearly every bodily function, but fiber needs water to work it’s magic.
 Aim for 3 liters of water per day to ensure proper hydration.

-grams of fat you can have per day if you are on Step 1.
+grams of additional fat you can have per day if you are on Step 1.
 F-Factor isn’t a no-fat diet, it’s a low fat diet.
-Roughly 30% of your calories per day should come from healthy fats, which equates to ~33g.
-For information on which foods are fats, see page 41 of the F-Factor Diet book.
+Roughly 30% of your calories per day should come from healthy fats, which equates to ~33g additional fats if you are on Step 1 of the F-Factor Diet.
+Keep in mind that this number is additional fats, this is on top of, and does not include the healthy fats in fish and lean proteins like grass-fed meat and low-fat dairy.
+For information on which foods are fats on F-Factor, see page 41 of the F-Factor Diet book.

 calories in 1 tablespoon of olive oil.
 The reason this is included here is because oil can add up QUICKLY, and thus significantly alter the caloric density of an otherwise healthy, light dish.
 For more on where olive oil fits into your diet, click here.

 ounces of protein you should have at each meal (for women and men, respectively).
 Women should have 3-4 oz protein at breakfast, lunch and dinner, and men should have 6-8 oz.
 For snack, that’s 1-2 oz for women, and 2-3 oz for men.

 maximum calories a Step 1 dessert should be.
 We don’t recommend getting in the habit of having dessert every night, but if you must indulge, and you have not exceeded your daily net carb allotment, be sure it is under 100 calories, and less than 15g net carb.
 If something is above 100 calories and/or 15g net carb, have half.